Co-creating active school environments

 Team: arki_lab, Skala Arkitekter, AUTENS, BCVA, Stokvad & Kerstens og WESSBERG

-Role: Citizen involvement, Concept development
+Our role: Citizen engagement, Concept development

 Year: Mar 2015 – Jun 2017

 The main goal of the School+ project was to upgrade the school environment into a space with enhanced possibility for physical activity and create a connection between the school and its surrounding local community.
 As a part of the school system reform, six schools in Denmark were selected to participate in the School+ project.
 The entire project was funded by LOA-Fonden, DIF and Realdania.